 There will be no charge for parts on a covered item.
 Cost of labor is the responsibility of the owner.
 Shipping and handling charges will apply to all warranted replacement parts.
 The service agent may assess a reasonable travel or mileage charge per service call.
-If LMS determines that repair of a covered item is not feasible, LMS reserves the right to replace the defective merchandise with merchandise equal in value to the original purchase price.
-Warranty repair and / or replacement are the sole discretion of LMS and this warranty does not cover costs therein, including but not limited to: freight, removal, re-installation, etc.
+If LMS determines that repair of a covered item is not feasible, LMS reserves the right to replace the defective merchandise instead.
+Warranty repair and / or replacement are the sole discretion of LMS and this warranty does not cover costs therein, including but not limited to: freight, removal, reinstallation, etc.